bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 ### A bit more about the deck-of-cards analogy

 We are using the deck of cards to be analogous to the real world.
 While there are things we know about the real world there is a lot of uncertainty as well, just like the uncertainty of the deck of cards.
-We can gather evidence in the real world, to better know what the truth is, and analogously we can draw cards from the deck to better know what the properties of the deck is, i.e. is it well-shuffled, is it a standard 52-card deck or a deck of Tarot cards, etc...
+We can gather evidence in the real world, to better know what the truth is, and analogously we can draw cards from the deck to better know what the properties of the deck is, i.e. if it is well-shuffled, is a standard 52-card deck or a deck of Tarot cards, etc...
 As in the real world, we can propose *models* or simplified descriptions of what we think the deck is, and we can perform tests of these models by drawing from the deck and comparing to what we expect from the models.
 The methods of science do this with nature itself, by arranging situations where the observations will possibly rule out some models in favor of others, so that we get closer to the truth.
 The same rules of probability apply in all of these cases, but given the intuitive nature of a deck of cards, it is easier to see them applied in this simple system.

 #### Rule 2 (Negation rule):